 Arranging a Dispute Review Board Hearing.
 When the Project Engineer initiates the DRB review process, the Project Engineer will:

 Contact the Contractor and the DRB to coordinate an acceptable hearing date and time.
 The hearing shall be held at the Resident Engineer’s office unless an alternative location is agreed to by both parties.
-Unless otherwise agreed to by both parties the DRB hearing will be held within 30 days after the DRB agreement is signed by the CDOT Chief Engineer.
+Unless otherwise agreed to by both parties an On Demand DRB hearing will be held within 30 days after the Three Party Agreement is signed by the CDOT Chief Engineer.
+Unless otherwise agreed to by both parties, a Standing DRB hearing will be held within 30 days after the DRB has been requested per subsection 105.23(a).

 Ensure DRB members have copies of all documents previously prepared by the Contractor and CDOT pertaining to the dispute, the DRB request, the Contract documents, and the special provisions at least two weeks before the hearing.